moeen-basra/laravel-react/readme.md

 TODO:

 - [ ] Add Redux
-- [ ] Add API to communicate with laravel api
+- [ ] Add API to communicate with laravel